machinezone/IXWebSocket/docs/design.md

 The unittest tries to be comprehensive, and has been running on multiple platforms, with different sanitizers such as a thread sanitizer to catch data races or the undefined behavior sanitizer.

-The regression test is running after each commit on travis.
+The regression test is running after each commit on github actions for multiple configurations.

+* Linux
+* macOS with thread sanitizer
+* macOS, with OpenSSL, with thread sanitizer
+* macOS, with MbedTLS, with thread sanitizer
+* Windows, with MbedTLS (the unittest is not run yet)

 ## Limitations